storageos/storageos.github.io/_docs/prerequisites/clusterdiscovery.md

 # Cluster discovery

 On startup, you will need to specify whether a StorageOS node should bootstrap a new cluster or join an existing cluster.
+In order for a bootstrapping node to join or create a cluster, the node needs to know where to find the other nodes in the cluster.
+The node is informed of other nodes in the cluster via the JOIN environment variable.

+## Cluster Initialisation - Using StorageOS Operator

+For standard installs, the StorageOS operator will automatically populate the JOIN variable with appropriate values.
+For users with advanced requirements, the operator allows specification of a custom JOIN variable.

-## Cluster initialization
+## Cluster Initialisation - Advanced/Custom Installations

 StorageOS offers a public discovery service, which is a convenient way to pass clustering information to the StorageOS node.